All Episodes

 Not that, and that's Senator Jim Inhoff.

-Not that anybody in California is gonna listen to what the president says.
+Not that anybody in California is going to listen to what the president says.

 Send him some moonshine.

-Yeah, he's gonna need some of that moonshine by the time uh by the time somebody gets to him and gives him the news.
+Yeah, he's going to need some of that moonshine by the time somebody gets to him and gives him the news.

-When you hear the inside story, how Biden and Kerry's kids, you know, literally making billion dollar deals, it's pretty unbelievable.
+Sean Peter Schweitzer, when you hear the inside story how Biden and Kerry's kids, you know, literally making billion-dollar deals, it's pretty unbelievable.

-And then it goes on at somewhere down at the bottom.
+And then it goes on it somewhere down at the bottom.

-How the country treated Clinton in the nineties and allegations of Abuse of women did set a precedent.
+How the country treated Clinton in the 90s and allegations of abuse of women did set a precedent.

-So if I was Chairman Goodland, what I would do quickly, because I I had to go through this for the last year, uh fighting Department of Justice and FBI for documents.
+So if I was Chairman Goodland, what I would do quickly, because I had to go through this for the last year, fighting Department of Justice and FBI for documents.

 I think the American people now know that they stonewalled for many, many months so that we could actually figure out that Fusion GPS was paid by the Democratic Party and the Clinton campaign to collude and interact with Russians to get dirt on President Trump.